raymondwongso/gogox/stats/README.md

 # stats

-Stats provides usecase for scoring your app metrics
+stats provides usecase for scoring your app metrics, commonly used for monitoring or capturing your business metric.

 ## How to Use